 Interpersonal & Public Communication

-Develop spoken communication skills in an environment that gives equal attention to theory and practice.
-This interdisciplinary program prepares students for careers in public relations, political campaigns and more.
-It’s also a great foundation for graduate study.
+In this concentration, students develop verbal communication skills in an environment that gives equal attention to theory and practice.
+This concentration prepares students for careers in public relations, political campaigns, work in ministry and other non-profit organizations, and more.

-Dive into the rich and rewarding world of theatre, with training in technical, vocal and nonverbal aspects of theatrical presentation.
-Students get hands-on experience with three major productions hosted each year.
+A theater minor allows any Mississippi College students to dive into a rich and rewarding world with training in technical, vocal, and nonverbal aspects of theatrical presentation.
+Students can take part in a variety classic and modern productions each year.

 What You’ll Do

 Co-curricular activities open to all Communication students include:

 producing MC Choctaws broadcasts and events with the Sports Media Team

 being on stage or behind the scenes for Aven Little Theater productions

 The Communication Department houses a lab that offers students the chance to work on classroom projects and create media using the Adobe Creative Cloud suite of applications—including Premiere Pro, Photoshop, Audition, Illustrator, InDesign, and more—on up-to-date Apple computers.